 Minimize Sugary Foods like

 It’s important to regularly check your braces for bent or loose wires and brackets.
 In the event of a loose/broken wire or bracket, call our office immediately to arrange an appointment for repair.

-Proper upkeep and good oral hygiene are essential in keeping your Invisalign aligners clean, invisible, and odor free.
-The aligners can be easily removed for eating and drinking, however, failing to properly clean your aligners afterwards can result in discoloration and a buildup of bacteria.
+Proper upkeep and good oral hygiene are essential in keeping your clear aligners clean, invisible, and odor-free.
+The aligners can be easily removed for eating and drinking, however, failing to properly clean your aligners afterward can result in discoloration and a buildup of bacteria.

-To maintain clarity, it is good to periodically clear debris from your aligners with a soft toothbrush and water, but do not use toothpaste due abrasives that can create micro abrasions that make your aligners cloudy and dull.
+To maintain clarity, it is good to periodically clear debris from your aligners with a soft toothbrush and water, but do not use toothpaste due to abrasives that can create micro-abrasions that make your aligners cloudy and dull.

 DO NOT use denture cleaners to clean aligners or soak them in mouthwash.
 These products can damage the surface of the plastic, causing it to become more visible, sometimes making the teeth look somewhat yellow.

 - Rinse your aligners when you remove them: Dry saliva and plaque create a perfect breeding ground for foul-smelling bacteria.